 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

-Zestar!™ apples are medium to large in size, growing up to three inches in diameter.
-The mid-western apples have a yellow-green skin with contrasting orange and red striations, giving the fruit a rosy blush on over 60% of its skin.
-Zestar!™ apples have a crisp, white flesh and a sweet-tart taste with notes of brown sugar.
+Zestar!™ apples are medium to large in size and are round in shape, averaging seven centimeters in diameter.
+The yellow-green skin is smooth, shiny, and firm with contrasting orange and red striations, giving the fruit a rosy blush over the majority of the skin.
+There are also many small light tan lenticels or pores covering the surface.
+The cream-colored to white flesh is juicy and crisp, and there are a few small dark brown seeds encased in the central fibrous core.
+Zestar!™ apples have a sweet-tart taste with notes of brown sugar.

 Zestar!™ apples are available in late summer through mid-fall.